sebam2k4/Web-Development-Curriculum/readme.md

 # Personal Web Development Course Progression List

-A list of online courses I have completed or am currently working through that are helping me learn new tech and becoming a better developer.
+A list of online courses I have completed or am currently working through that are helping me learn new tech and become a better developer.

 You will also find links to some completed projects.